colinrford/cjourneys/README.md

 Oh, hey!

 So this is my read me.
-My first public one since all my others are private due to them containing class material.
+My first public one since all my other repos are private due to them containing class material.

 This repository is purely for my trials and errors during my time learning C. It may evolve into something more beautiful, but that is for future me to decide.
 I probably will decide to make different repos for the prettier things.